reverentgeek/vuepress-authentication-tutorial/readme.md

 </script>
 ```

-Next, open the `NavLinks.vue` file in the `theme` folder.
+Next, open the `NavLinks.vue` file in the `theme/components` folder.
 Make the following changes.

 1. In the template, add `<LoginLink />` before the closing `</nav>` tag.
 1. Add `import LoginLink from './LoginLink.vue'` to the list of `import` statements.